 Getting in touch with Donor Programme Partners

 The Donor Programme Partners may often be able to assist you in finding the right partner for your project idea.
-In this link you will find a list of the entities acting as donor programme partners from the donor countries, including area of activities, website, contact person and contact details.
+In this link you will find a list of the entities acting as donor programme partners from the donor countries, including the area of activities, website, contact person, and contact details.

 File Description File size